CNAG-Biomedical-Informatics/convert-pheno/docs/use-as-an-api.md

 - Python: [api/python](https://github.com/cnag-biomedical-informatics/convert-pheno/tree/main/api/python)

 The Perl implementation is the direct wrapper around the main module.
 The Python implementation exists for interoperability and calls the Perl conversion layer through an internal JSON bridge, so the core conversion logic still lives in Perl.

+Client applications in JavaScript can consume the same HTTP API without needing a dedicated JavaScript server wrapper.

 ## Deployment note